-A first-time successful applicant is required to match at 24 percent for the first three-year funding period.
+The match is 24 percent for a successful planning grant applicant.
+A first-time successful applicant for an operational grant is required to match at 24 percent for the first three-year funding period.
 Starting with year four, the match requirement gradually increases every year to 50 percent by year ten, according to the minimum overall share chart found in 45 CFR §2521.60 and below.